-The ALP have previously proposed to halve the CGT discount for all assets.
+The ALP has previously proposed to halve the CGT discount for all assets.
 This would reduce the CGT discount for assets held longer than 12 months from the current 50% down to 25%.

-This new measure would not apply to investments made before the commencement date, and will also not affect investments made by superannuation funds.
+This new measure would not apply to investments made before the commencement date nor affect investments made by superannuation funds.
 The CGT discount also won’t change for small business assets.

 The proposed measure will only apply to assets purchased after a yet-to-be-determined date after the election.
 All investments made before this date will not be affected by the change.

 Taxation of Discretionary Trust Distributions

 In July 2017, Bill Shorten announced that the ALP planned to introduce a minimum 30% tax rate from 1 July 2019 for discretionary trust distributions to adult beneficiaries.
 Currently, a trust distribution to an adult with no other income (e.g. an adult child at university) of up to $18,200 is free of tax, and a distribution of up to $37,000 would attract tax of $3,572 (exc.
 Medicare levy).
 The new rule, if imposed, would mean that a distribution of $18,200 would be subject to a tax of $5,460, while a $37,000 distribution would result in a tax of $11,100 (exc.
 Medicare levy).

 The proposal won’t apply to farm, charitable, philanthropic, testamentary, or non-discretionary trusts.

 Lowering the threshold for Div 293 Tax